 - Enjoy preferred boarding on American Airlines flights and save 25% when using the card to make inflight food and beverage purchases.

 Things to consider

-- The card has an annual fee of $99, waived for first 12 months
+- The card has an annual fee of N/A

 - Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® no longer offers a host of travel services, including car rental insurance, trip cancellation and interruption insurance, lost baggage protection, travel and emergency assistance and lost baggage protection.